Veterinary Assistant

 What Qualities Do the Best Vet Assistants Have?

-Communication skills are a must.
+Communication skills are a must for vet assistants.
 Being a people person is also a plus for a couple of reasons.

 1. You’ll be working with and supporting several other staff members.
 Being able to work as part of a team is crucial.